galexrt/k8sglue/README.md

 1. GLUE Run salt `ping` on all machines to verify they are reachable.
 1. GLUE Salt high state is triggered or all new machines, which configures all new machines with current state.
-    1. Saltstack magic happens, so that kubeadm and other magic is installed on the servers as needed given by their role grain(s).
+    1. Satl magic happens, so that kubeadm and other magic is installed on the servers as needed given by their role grain(s).

 1. Salt high state is triggered in an interval of 30 minutes to ensure everything is setup as wanted.